lobophf/lobophf/README.md

 - :octocat: I'm looking contribute to Open Source projects.
 - :earth_americas: I speak Portuguese and a little bit of English.
 - :mortar_board: I'm a physicist and researcher.
-- :camping: Sometimes I camp out in the middle of nowhere to talk to myself.
+- :camping: Fun fact: Sometimes I camp out in the middle of nowhere to talk to myself.

 ### Connect with me: